MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-155-Exchange-Establishment-Standards-Other-Related-Standards-Under-Affordable-Care-Act/subpart-E-Exchange-Functions-Individual-Market-Enrollment-Qualified-Health-Plans/section-155.430.md

 ##### § 155.430 Termination of Exchange enrollment or coverage. #####

-Link to an amendment published at 85 FR 29260, May 14, 2020.

 (a) *General requirements.* The Exchange must determine the form and manner in which enrollment in a QHP through the Exchange may be terminated.

-(b) *Termination events* - (1) *Enrollee-initiated terminations.* (i) The Exchange must permit an enrollee to terminate his or her coverage or enrollment in a QHP through the Exchange, including as a result of the enrollee obtaining other minimum essential coverage.
+(b) *Termination events*—(1) *Enrollee-initiated terminations.* (i) The Exchange must permit an enrollee to terminate his or her coverage or enrollment in a QHP through the Exchange, including as a result of the enrollee obtaining other minimum essential coverage.
 To the extent the enrollee has the right to terminate the coverage under applicable State laws, including “free look” cancellation laws, the enrollee may do so, in accordance with such laws.

 (ii) The Exchange must provide an opportunity at the time of plan selection for an enrollee to choose to remain enrolled in a QHP if he or she becomes eligible for other minimum essential coverage and the enrollee does not request termination in accordance with paragraph (b)(1)(i) of this section.
-If an enrollee does not choose to remain enrolled in a QHP in such a situation, the Exchange must initiate termination of his or her enrollment in the QHP upon completion of the redetermination process specified in § 155.330.
+If an enrollee does not choose to remain enrolled in a QHP in such situation, the Exchange must initiate termination of his or her enrollment in the QHP upon completion of the process specified in § 155.330(e)(2).

 (iii) The Exchange must establish a process to permit individuals, including enrollees' authorized representatives, to report the death of an enrollee for purposes of initiating termination of the enrollee's Exchange enrollment.
 The Exchange may require the reporting party to submit documentation of the death.
 Any applicable premium refund, or premium due, must be processed by the deceased enrollee's QHP in accordance with State law.